Hard Truths Only Worth Sharing After Completing the G318 Sichuan-Tibet Highway: Avoiding Every Hidden Trap

 🎒 Practical Checklist: What You Actually Need on the 318

-⚠️ Don't say I didn't warn you: Don't buy a pile of "Tibet travel gadgets" — vehicle oxygen generators, satellite phones, rooftop tents — 90% go unused.
+⚠️ Don't say I didn't warn you: Don't buy a pile of "Tibet travel gadgets" — vehicle oxygen generators, satellite phones, rooftop tents — 90% go unused and eat your trunk space.
 What actually saves you is the following.

 - Ibuprofen + glucose + montmorillonite powder